-FOOTBALL - JUNIOR AND SENIOR (cont'd)

-- 8. One coach may meet with his team on the field during time outs. - 9.
-If a player receives any combination of three (3) objectionable conduct and/or unnecessary roughness penalties, this will lead to an automatic game ejection.
-Any game ejection will require a Board of Reference hearing prior to a return to participation. - 10.
-If a coach receives two (2) objectionable conduct bench penalties, this will lead to an automatic game ejection. - 11.
-Lining up and hitting a player who is well away from the ball and has no involvement in the current play will be considered Unnecessary Roughness. - 12.
-Mercy Rule Once a team gets a 30 point lead, the game will go to straight time, regardless of time outs or scoring plays.
-Clock will stop on injuries at coaches' discretion - 13.
-The half time break will be maximum ten (10) minutes duration. - 14.
-The first aid provider will be responsible to go to the head coach and advise when a player is to be removed from contest if the provider sees that player is still in the game, the concern is to be reported to officials who have the right to remove player.
-In such cases a report is to be filed with league for follow up with school admin. - 15.
-Admission signs will be purchased from King Sportswear to be used to support game operations. - 16.
-Schools must be represented at the pre-season meeting or at least initiate contact with the convener beforehand to cover essential areas of operation for the upcoming season.
-If neither is done, the school involved will not be permitted entry for that season. - 1.
-Any high school coverage that is filmed locally should be held in private at the school and not posted on-line for any potential opponents to view unless password protected. - 2.
-Only teams contributing game film will be permitted to access the game film site.
+FOOTBALL - JUNIOR AND SENIOR (cont'd) GENERAL (cont'd) 14.
+The first aid provider will be responsible to go to the head coach and advise when a player is to be removed from contest - if the provider sees that player is still in the game, the concern is to be reported to officials who have the right to remove player.
+In such cases a report is to be filed with league for follow up with school admin.
+15. Admission signs will be purchased from King Sportswear to be used to support game operations.
+16. Schools must be represented at the pre-season meeting or at least initiate contact with the convener beforehand to cover essential areas of operation for the upcoming season.
+If neither is done, the school involved will not be permitted entry for that season.
+GAME FILM 1.
+Any high school coverage that is filmed locally should be held in private at the school and not posted on-line for any potential opponents to view unless password protected.
+2. Only teams contributing game film will be permitted to access the game film site.

-ΗΟΣΚΕΥ AGES Refer to Constitution - Art.
+HOCKEY AGES Refer to Constitution - Art.
 IX, page 27.
 ELIGIBILITY (a) Refer to Constitution: Art.
-IX, page 27. (b) All competitors must have been in regular attendance at the school before they can compete. (c) Return to N.O.S.S.A. eligibility if advancing. (d) No competitor is eligible for SDSSAA play whose name appears on a game sheet, and has dressed, after December 1st for any carded team including Bantam, Novice, Junior, Intermediate or Senior.
-Players competing at the houseleague level are exempted from this regulation. (e) No competitor is eligible whose name has appeared on a game sheet, and has dressed, after the first SDSSAA regular season game, for a team in any level of major junior, junior, intermediate, senior or GMHL league or any league deemed equivalent.
-Exception: a junior "C" or "D" team is allowed to AP a high school goalie and be called up in an emergency situation and appear on a game sheet and/or play up to a maximum of two exhibition/league and/or playoff games in total during the season after the SDSSAA's first regular season game. (f) All players must sign, and have their parent/legal guardian sign, a league-wide behaviour contract (attached to playing regs) before they are considered eligible to participate in league games.
+IX, page 27. (b) All competitors must have been in regular attendance at the school before they can compete. (c) Return to N.O.S.S.A. eligibility if advancing. (e) No competitor is eligible whose name has appeared on a game sheet, and has dressed, after the first SDSSAA regular season game, for a team in any level of carded (rep) hockey, major junior, junior, intermediate, senior or GMHL league or any league deemed equivalent.
+Exception: a junior "C" or "D" team is allowed to AP a high school goalie and be called up in an emergency situation and appear on a game sheet and/or play up to a maximum of two exhibition/league and/or playoff games in total during the season after the SDSSAA's first regular season game. (e) All players must sign, and have their parent/legal guardian sign, a league-wide behaviour contract (attached to playing regs) before they are considered eligible to participate in league games.
 These contracts are to be kept on file at the school and provided upon request from the convener.
 OFFICIALS The assignment of officials will be made in conjunction with the referee-in- chief.
 The enforcement of rules will be as per constitution and the contract with the officials Association.
 The league will assign two referees and two linesmen to as many games as possible.
 All officials must be properly certified for the level of hockey they are officiating.
 No game shall begin without two officials present.